Robert M. Johnson (publisher)

-Biography

-The following is a reduced version of a biography formerly displayed on the New York State Board of Regents website.

-Robert M. Johnson, of Huntington, Long Island, New York was elected to a five-year term as the Regent for the Tenth District (Nassau and Suffolk Counties) effective April 1, 1995, and re-elected to serve through March 31, 2005.
+Robert M. Johnson (born July 14, 1945 in Joliet, Illinois) is the former publisher of the newspaper Newsday.

-Born in Joliet, Illinois, Johnson attended Lockport Central High School.
+Johnson attended Lockport Central High School.
 He graduated from Louisiana State University in Baton Rouge, in 1968, majoring in Business Finance and Management.
 He received a Juris Doctor degree in 1971 from the University of Michigan Law School in Ann Arbor, Michigan.
-He has also received an Honorary Doctor of Laws degree from St. John's University, an Honorary Doctor of Humane Letters degree from Hofstra University, and an Honorary Doctor of Science degree from Dowling College.

 Johnson was admitted to the Bar in Illinois and Washington, D.C. and joined the firm Seyfarth, Shaw, Fairweather and Geraldson, specializing in representation of the media.
-He became a partner in 1976 and left the firm to become Vice-President and General Manager of the Dispatch Printing Company of Columbus, Ohio in 1978.
-He was recruited to join Newsday as President and Chief Operating Officer in 1982 and was promoted to Publisher and Chief Executive Officer in 1986, a position he held until he resigned in November 1994.
-(See Note 3, below.)
+He became a partner in 1976 and left the firm to become vice-president and general manager of the Dispatch Printing Company of Columbus, Ohio in 1978.
+He was recruited to join Newsday as president and chief operating officer in 1982 and was promoted to Publisher and chief executive officer in 1986, a position he held until he resigned in November 1994.
 During his nine years as Newsday's Publisher, the paper expanded into New York City, grew from the ninth to the fifth largest newspaper in the U.S., became the largest selling paper in the New York metropolitan area, and won seven Pulitzer Prizes.
-Regent Johnson later served as the Chairman and CEO of Bowne & Co., Inc., an international leader in supporting the information and document management needs of the financial services industry, headquartered in Manhattan.

-After moving to Long Island in 1982, Johnson served as a Director of the New York State Business Council, the Long Island Association, and currently serves as a director of the New York City Partnership.
+After moving to Long Island in 1982, Johnson served as a director of the New York State Business Council, the Long Island Association, and currently serves as a director of the New York City Partnership.
 He also has served as a director of the Long Island Philharmonic, the New York Blood Center, the Brooklyn Academy of Music, the South Street Seaport Museum, the Advertising Council, the Audit Bureau of Circulations, and Hofstra University.
-The Johnsons have a daughter, now a teacher, and a son, both graduates of the public school system in New York State.

-In 2000, Mr. Johnson received The Hundred Year Association of New York's Gold Medal Award "in recognition of outstanding contributions to the City of New York."